Kwon Moo Hapkido Federation and Washington State Investigators

 Kwon Moo style of Hapkido is only taught by Grand Master Kim who focuses extra emphasis developing punching power, joint lock techniques, foot sweeps and other skills to stop an attacker quickly.
 A Kwon Moo Hapkido practitioner will use the appropriate technique to fit many possible forms of attack (hit, kick, grab, etc.).
 When a Kwon Moo Hapkido practitioner is attacked, his training is to react reflexively (thinking is too slow) to the attacker rather than with predefined techniques/skills.
 A Kwon Moo Hapkido practitioner not only redirects the attack, but turns it against the attacker and follows through with devastating counter offensive techniques which will control the attackers violence or render the attacker incapable of further antagonistic actions.
 Obviously, this requires training in a wide variety of Hapkido techniques.
 However, Kwon Moo Hapkido will equip the new martial artist with techniques allowing them to defend against an attacker in real life street situations.

 Although no one can learn the full range of Hapkido techniques overnight, the beginning student immediately learns useful and potent fighting techniques.
-Yellow belt techniques such as back fist, knee kick, joint lock and elbow strikes are frequently used favorites.
-The defensive grab and break techniques taught along with the low sidekick allow you to control and disable an attacker regardless their size or strength.
-As you can see, Kwon Moo Hapkido students learn effective techniques right from beginning and throughout their Hapkido career.
+Yellow belt techniques such as hammer fist, knee kick, joint lock and elbow strikes are frequently used favorites.
+The defensive grab and break techniques taught along with the low knee kick allow you to control and disable an attacker regardless their size or strength.
+As you can read, Kwon Moo Hapkido students learn effective techniques right from beginning and throughout their Hapkido career.

 Grand Master Chae Un Kim